ohnotypeco/.github/README.md

-# OH no Type Co
-## Life’s a Thrill — Fonts are Chill!
+# Life’s a Thrill — Fonts are Chill!

 If you — like us — benefit from the contributions of the greater type community here on GitHub, please consider sponsoring a few of the chill people below so they can keep making work that helps us all!